Do you know about the art of ‘Pivoting’?

 The reason why this is such a good method is that it makes it much easier to get all the fingers in the correct position quickly and without fuss – making the change between the two chords fast and seamless.

-For more help with changing chords quicker, you may like to check out my course, Ninja Chord Changes.
+For more help with changing chords quicker, you may like to check out my free beginner guitarists 21-Minute Kickstarter course.